Discover AITEZA

 Wait until processing finishes (you'll see status change / files listed as processed).

-Ask a focused question (e.g., "In
+Connect your dataroom to the chat and ask a focused question (e.g., "In

 project-plan.pdf, what are the Q4 milestones?").Refine with follow‑ups instead of starting over.